 The Adventist Association of Family Life Professionals (AAFLP) offers certification.
 Once again, the DMin Family Ministry curriculum does not offer a course in human growth and development, and the courses that are offered do not line up precisely with those listed for AAFLP certification level II.
 So, with the exception of the human growth and development requirement (which will need to be acquired elsewhere), it can reasonably be assumed that the DMin Family Ministry curriculum will suffice for the minimum and elective academic content required for AAFLP certification level II.

-Dr. Ron Flowers serves as coordinator for the Family Ministry concentration.
-He can be reached at firstname.lastname@example.org.
+Dr. David Sedlacek serves as coordinator for the Family Ministry concentration starting with the 2018 cohort.
+He can be reached at email@example.com .

-Course requirements and schedule for the cohort beginning in 2014:
+Course requirements and schedule for the cohort that began in 2014:

 |Course #||Course Name||Instructor||Intensive Dates||Intensive Locations|